Clary-Aldringen family: History

-The princes of Clary und Aldringen have been one of the most prominent families of the Austrian Empire and the Kingdom of Bohemia.
+The princes of Clary-Aldringen have been one of the most prominent families of the Austrian Empire and the Kingdom of Bohemia.

 Teplice (Teplitz) Palace, main residence of the family from 1634 to 1945.

 The rise of the family started when Franz von Clary left his ancestral lands in Tyrol to settle in the Kingdom of Bohemia.
 In 1623, Clary bought properties in the Ústí nad Labem region.
 However, it was the inheritance of Johann von Aldringen's estates through Franz's son's wife, Anna Maria von Aldringen, that made the Clary-Aldringens one of the most influential and wealthy Bohemian noble families.
 The Aldringens were a catholic noble family from the Spanish Netherlands.
 In 1634, Johann von Aldringen had received from Emperor Ferdinand II the ownership of lands in and around the wealthy city of Teplitz (Teplice), shortly before confiscated from the protestant count Vilém Kinský who had been assassinated together with Wallenstein, with Aldringen being one of the plotters of this murder.
 However, Aldringen died in a battle the same year, without issue.
 After some inheritance quarrels among his siblings, Emperor Ferdinand II recognized his sister Anna Maria as heiress of the Teplice estates.
 Since then, the Clary-Aldringens were the most powerful nobles of the Sudetes, the German speaking northern parts of Bohemia.
 Consequently, the rise of the family sped up and, in 1666, the Clary-Aldringens were raised to the rank of Count of the Holy Roman Empire by Emperor Joseph I.

-In 1767, Reichsgraf Wenzel von Clary und Aldringen, the Imperial Treasurer (and Emperor Joseph II's private council member), was raised to princely rank.
+In 1767, Reichsgraf Wenzel of Clary-Aldringen, the Imperial Treasurer (and Emperor Joseph II's private council member), was raised to princely rank.
 Members of the family became hereditary members of the Austrian Reichsrat (Imperial Council).
-From that date, the princely title of Fürst (Prince) von Clary und Aldringen was borne by the head of the family, who was styled as Durchlaucht (Serene Highness).
-Junior members bore the title of Graf (Count) or Gräfin (Countess) von Clary und Aldringen and were styled as Erlaucht (Illustrious Highness).
+From that date, the princely title of Fürst (Prince) of Clary-Aldringen was borne by the head of the family, who was styled as Durchlaucht (Serene Highness).
+Junior members bore the title of Graf (Count) or Gräfin (Countess) of Clary-Aldringen and were styled as Erlaucht (Illustrious Highness).